 Portable Electric Appliances- Students living in traditional residence halls are not permitted to have in their residence hall rooms any appliance with exposed electrical coils, including, but not limited to, hot plates, toasters, toaster ovens, electric grills (including "George Foreman"), and space heaters.
 Refrigerators must be no larger than 4.6 cubic feet and/or 2.0 amperes.
 Microwaves must not exceed 1000 watts.
 Ceiling fans and dimmer switches are also not permitted.
 Extension cords are not permitted for any reason.
-Any length UL listed multi-plug devices are permitted only if they have a built-in circuit breaker (Surge Protector).
+Any length UL listed multi-plug devices are permitted only if they have a built-in circuit breaker.
 The University reserves the right to reject any electrical appliance that it considers as potentially hazardous to the safety of students and others.

 Smoking- Smoking is the lighting or burning of any pipe, cigar, cigarette, or other tobacco product.
 Use of personal vaporizers is considered smoking for the purposes of this policy.
-The institution prohibits smoking on campus except in areas that are specifically identified as "Designated Smoking Areas" and all cigarette butts must be disposed of in urns provided in the "Designated Smoking Areas" or urns located at various locations around the perimeter of the main campus including the smoking hut between Lancaster and Jarman Auditorium, the gazebo behind McCorkle Hall, the gazebo behind Bristow Building, the benches at the ends of the Dorrill Dining Hall colonnades, the loading dock of Lankford Student Union, the smoking hut beside ARC Residence Hall, the smoking hut by the Race Street entrance of Greenwood Library, the gazebo in front of Moss (previously named Curry) residence hall, the benches by Spruce Street entrance of Willet Hall, the smoking hut by the Spruce Street entrance of Hull building, the smoking hut in front of the recycling center and the gazebo between the Wygal and Bedford buildings.
+The institution prohibits smoking on campus except in areas that are specifically identified as "Designated Smoking Areas" and all cigarette butts must be disposed of in urns provided in the "Designated Smoking Areas" or urns located at various locations around the perimeter of the main campus including the smoking hut between Eason Hall and Jarman Auditorium, the brick patio behind McCorkle Hall, the gazebo behind Bristow Building, the benches at the ends of the Dorrill Dining Hall colonnades, the smoking hut beside ARC Residence Hall, the smoking hut by the Race Street entrance of Greenwood Library, the benches by Spruce Street entrance of Willet Hall, the smoking hut by the Pine Street entrance of Hull building, the smoking hut in front of the recycling center and the gazebo between the Wygal and Bedford buildings.